MohanGuo/Equivariant_Diffusion/blogpost.md

 ### Experiments

-**NOTE**: this is still work in progress until Thursday and subject to change, hence, we do not post many of the intermediate results yet.

 The QM9 dataset[29, 30] (Quantum Machine 9) is a commonly used dataset containing the molecular properties and atomic coordinates for 133,885 small molecules, along with computed geometric, energetic, electronic, and thermodynamic